Biden's plan for fixing Medicare: Raise taxes on Americans earning over $400,000

 The proposal echoes other ideas from Democratic lawmakers on stabilizing Social Security, which is also facing challenges to its trust fund, potentially leading to a cut in benefits.

-In February, Senator Bernie Sanders, an Independent from Vermont, and Senator Elizabeth Warren, a Democrat from Massachusetts, introduced legislation that would stabilize the Social Security trust fund for the next 75 years.
+In February, Sen. Bernie Sanders, an Independent from Vermont, and Sen. Elizabeth Warren, a Democrat from Massachusetts, introduced legislation that would stabilize the Social Security trust fund for the next 75 years.
 Their plan involves raising taxes on people earning more than $250,000, as well as introducing a new tax on investment and business income which currently is exempt from the Social Security tax.

 The proposal to raise the Medicare tax on high earners to 5% is unlikely to progress, however, given that the House is controlled by Republican lawmakers.